peterjdavis/sam-cfn-publish/README.md

 # Overview
 If you author an [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) template you may wish to publish this as an [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation/index.html) template to allow the user to deploy the solution from the console and remove the need for the user to install the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).

-Much of this can be achieved by using commands such as `sam package` to package your template and upload the assets to S3 and [aws-sam-translator](https://pypi.org/project/aws-sam-translator/) to transform the SAM template into a AWS CloudFormation template.  sam-publish allows you to further transform your CloudFormation template in three ways:
+Much of this can be achieved by using commands such as `sam package` to package your template and upload the assets to S3 and [aws-sam-translator](https://pypi.org/project/aws-sam-translator/) to transform the SAM template into a AWS CloudFormation template.  sam-cfn-publish allows you to further transform your CloudFormation template in three ways:
 * Inlining of [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) functions into the CloudFormation template to allow the user to the see the functions in the main template
 * Control of the buckets where the assets are stored e.g. [AWS Step Functions](https://aws.amazon.com/step-functions/) and [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
 The can be useful if you would like to deploy the assets to a separate AWS account which may have publicly accessible buckets available specifically for sharing assets with users.
 * Removes the metadata and tags that are added to resources when converted using [aws-sam-translator](https://pypi.org/project/aws-sam-translator/)